 All individuals are encouraged to promptly report conduct that may violate this policy to the University through its Title IX Coordinator.
 As discussed above, notice may be given at:

 An electronic form may also be used to file a report.
 The form can be accessed at:

 For the sake of clarity, the Title IX Coordinator is the person at the University with the authority to institute corrective measures on the University's behalf pursuant to this policy.

-In addition, all individuals are encouraged to report conduct that may also violate criminal law to both the University and to local law enforcement.
-The Melbourne Police Department can be reached at (321) 608- 6731.
+All individuals are encouraged to report conduct that may violate criminal law to both the University and to local law enforcement authority having jurisdiction where the conduct occurred. . .
 These processes are not mutually exclusive.

 The University strongly encourages individuals affected by sex or gender discrimination, sexual harassment, relationship violence, stalking, and sexual misconduct to talk to someone about what happened and obtain support services.
 The University also needs to respond appropriately to reports of violations of this policy in order to provide a safe and effective learning environment.

 The University can most effectively investigate and respond to alleged violations of this policy if the complaint is made as promptly as possible after the alleged violence or misconduct occurs.
-The University does not, however, limit the time frame for reporting.
-If the respondent is not a member of the University community at the time of the report, the University will still seek to meet its legal obligations by providing reasonably available support for a complainant, but its ability to investigate and/or take action may be limited.
-The University will, however, assist a complainant in identifying external reporting options.
+The University does not limit the period for reporting.
+If the respondent is not a member of the University community at the time of the report, the University will still seek to meet its legal obligations by providing reasonably available support for a complainant, but it cannot initiate its Title IX grievance process.
+However, the University will assist a complainant in identifying external reporting options.

 The University strongly encourages victims and individuals to report all potential violations of this Policy and medical emergencies.
 It is likely that many complainants may be hesitant when it comes to reporting conduct that he/she believes violates another University policy because of fear that they personally may be accused of violating policies in connection with the incident they are reporting.